Tunisia's political crisis: What role will the military play? | DW | 20.09.2021

 That they didn't turn on demonstrators is partially why the local military is so popular.
 In a survey asking Tunisians who they trusted, the Afrobarometer poll found that the Tunisian army was seen as the most reliable institution in the country.
 Tunisians — 85% of them — trusted their soldiers more than their police, religious leaders, the judiciary or local and federal politicians.

-"Perhaps sensing this public feeling, the Saied government is starting to wrap itself around the Tunisian armed forces," suggested Olfa Hamdi, co-founder of the Center for Tunisian Studies, based in Washington.
+"Perhaps sensing this public feeling, the Saied government is starting to wrap itself around the Tunisian armed forces," said Olfa Hamdi, co-founder of the Washington-based Center for Strategic Studies on Tunisia.

 One of the most worrying aspects of increased army involvement is also the potential use of military courts to prosecute political opponents.
-Tunisia's three military courts have already been used to target a number of civilians, including political opponents and bloggers, the Brookings Institute reported in 2019 research.
+Tunisia's three military courts have already been used to target a number of civilians, including political opponents and bloggers, the Brookings Institution reported in 2019.

 Earlier this month, the lawyers of Tunisia's National Bar Association said they would refuse to refer lawyers and civilians to military judiciary.